David Nirenberg

-David Nirenberg is a medievalist and intellectual historian.
+David Nirenberg (born 1964) is an American medievalist and intellectual historian.
 He is the Director and Leon Levy Professor at the Institute for Advanced Study in Princeton, NJ.
 He previously taught at the University of Chicago, where he was Dean of the Divinity School, and Deborah R. and Edgar D. Jannotta Distinguished Service Professor of Medieval History and the Committee on Social Thought, as well as the former Executive Vice Provost of the University, Dean of the Social Sciences Division, and the founding Roman Family Director of the Neubauer Family Collegium for Culture and Society.
 He is also appointed to the Department of Romance Languages and Literatures, the Center for Middle Eastern Studies, the Joyce Z. and Jacob Greenberg Center for Jewish Studies.

 He is notable for his landmark analysis in 2013 of antijudaism as a constitutive principle of the Western tradition, and his argument for a longue durée approach to historical understanding, a career about-face from the methodological approach taken in his 1996 work, Communities of Violence: Persecution of Minorities in the Middle Ages.
 He has a particular interest in Christian, Jewish, and Muslim thought in medieval Europe.

+In 2024, he was elected to the American Philosophical Society.

 Life and career

 The son of immigrants from Argentina who settled in upstate New York, his father Ricardo Nirenberg taught him Euclidean Geometry and had him memorize book I of the Odyssey in ancient Greek.

-David Nirenberg earned his BA from Yale, where John Boswell introduced him to the study of minorities in Medieval Aragon.
+David Nirenberg earned his AB from Yale, where John Boswell introduced him to the study of minorities in Medieval Aragon.
 He holds a PhD from Princeton, where he studied under Peter Brown, Natalie Zemon Davis, and William Chester Jordan.
-He has held visiting professorships at the École des Hautes Études en Sciences Sociales in Paris, the Consejo Superior de Investigaciones Cientificas in Madrid, and the Wissenschaftskolleg zu Berlin, is an Associate of Germany's Max Planck Society for the Advancement of Science, as well as a fellow of the American Academy of Arts and Sciences, and a former fellow at the Katz Center for Advanced Judaic Studies.
+He has held visiting professorships at the School for Advanced Studies in the Social Sciences in Paris, the Spanish National Research Council in Madrid, and the Berlin Institute for Advanced Study, is an Associate of Germany's Max Planck Society for the Advancement of Science, as well as a fellow of the American Academy of Arts and Sciences, and a former fellow at the Katz Center for Advanced Judaic Studies.

 In 2006 he joined the History Department at the University of Chicago and the Committee on Social Thought.
 Between 2014 and 2017 he served as dean of the Social Sciences Division of the University of Chicago.
 In 2017 he became Executive Vice Provost, and in 2018 he additionally took on the role of Interim Dean of the Divinity School, stepping down from the Provost's office a year later.
+He became Director of the Institute for Advanced Study in Princeton in 2022.